Web Performance Optimization: Techniques for Modern Applications

 - Synthetic testing for consistent benchmarking

-- Performance budgets to prevent regression
+- Performance budgets to prevent regressions

-- Alerting for performance degradation
+- Alerting on performance degradation

 Conclusion